rus0000/jsinheritance/README.md

 };
 ```

+Next case of prototype pollution is any kind of modification of built-in constructor prototype object, for example `Object.prototype` or `Function.prototype`.
+Sometimes it is really tempting and some frameworks do it as a feature, but now it is considered strongly as an anti-pattern by JS community.

 ## Factory functions
 Factory function in JavaScript is not a language feature, it is a pattern.
 Many patterns in JavaScript are available just because of the power of prototype-based inheritance.

 Factory function is very popular and powerful JavaScript OOP pattern.
-There are hundreds of implementations of it in many libraries and framweorks, and of course, you can create your own.
+There are hundreds of implementations of it in many libraries and frameworks.

 Factory function pattern is simple, it allows you create JavaScript objects and establish `prototypal inheritance chain`, but without usage of `constructor function`, using `factory function` instead.
 Factory functions can use constructors behind the scenes.

 Node.js `http.createServer` is a typical example of factory function.
 It returns a new instance of `http.Server` class.
-New object is created wthout using `constructor function` and `new` keyword.
+New object is created without using `constructor function` and `new` keyword.

 ```javascript
 // Load the http module